sjhoeksma/cordova-plugin-keychain-touch-id/readme.md

 # cordova-plugin-keychain-touch-id

-A cordova plugin adding the iOS TouchID / Android fingerprint to your app and allowing you to store a password securely in the device keychain.
+A cordova plugin adding the iOS TouchID or FaceID / Android fingerprint to your app and allowing you to store a password securely in the device keychain.

 ## Installation